JoyHak/QuickSwitch/README.md

 It has two modes:

-1. **QuickSwitch Menu Mode**: Displays a list of opened folders.
+1. **Menu mode**: displays a list of opened folders.
 Selecting one switches the file dialog to that folder.
 The menu won't appear if no folders are open.

-2. **AutoSwitch Mode**: After enabling this mode, the file dialog automatically opens the last active folder in the file manager when you Alt-Tab between them.
+2. **AutoSwitch mode**: the file dialog automatically opens the last active folder in the file manager when you `Alt-Tab` between them.
 If the file manager was active before opening the dialog, it opens that folder immediately.
-You can still use Control-Q to access the menu if needed.
+You can still use `Ctr+Q` to access the menu if needed.

-There's also a "Never" option to disable QuickSwitch for specific dialogs, like web browsers, which manage their own folders.
+**AutoSwitch** can be disabled using the `Never` option.
+There's also `Never here` option to disable QuickSwitch for specific dialogs, like web browsers, which manage their own folders.

 ## Installation
 This script is written in the [Autohotkey language](https://www.autohotkey.com/download/).